-2. Related work
+2 Related work

-Local features and geometric matching offer an attractive way for retrieval systems to handle occlusions, clutter, and small objects [36, 29, 14].
+Local features and geometric matching offer an attractive way for retrieval systems to handle occlusions, clutter, and small objects [47,35,16].
 One of their drawbacks is high query complexity and large storage cost; an image is typically represented by several thousands features.
 Many methods attempt to decrease the amount of indexed features by removing background clutter while maintaining the relevant information.
 The selection procedure is either applied independently per image or considers an image collection as a whole.
-Common examples of the former case are bursty feature detection [34], symmetry detection [39] or use of semantic segmentation [1, 27].
+Common examples of the former case are bursty feature detection [44], symmetry detection [50] or use of semantic segmentation [1,32].
 The methods of the second category, are scalable enough to jointly process the whole collection and perform feature selection by the following assumption.
 A feature that repeats over multiple instances of the same object in the dataset is likely to appear in novel views of the object too.
-Representative cases are common object discovery [41, 38], co-occurrence detection [6], or methods using GPS information [8, 20].
+Representative cases are common object discovery [52,49], co-occurrence detection [8], or methods using GPS information [10, 23].

-The work by Turcot and Lowe [41] performs pairwise

-spatial verification on hand-crafted local features across all images and only indexes verified features.
+The work by Turcot and Lowe [52] performs pairwise spatial verification on hand-crafted local features across all images and only indexes verified features.
 With an additional off-line cost, the on-line stage is sped up and the memory footprint is reduced.
 However, unique views of objects are not verified and thus discarded.
 In this work, we address a similar selection problem based on more powerful CNN-based representation rather than local features.

-Recent advances on deep learning [3, 40, 18, 10, 30] dispense with the large memory footprint by using global descriptors and cast the problem of instance search as Euclidean nearest neighbor search.
+Recent advances on deep learning [3,51,19,12,38] dispense with the large memory footprint by using global descriptors and cast the problem of instance search as Euclidean nearest neighbor search.
 Nevertheless, background clutter and occlusion are better handled by regional representation.
-Regional descriptors significantly increase the performance when they are indexed independently [31, 13] but this comes at a prohibited memory and computational cost for large scale scenarios.
-Region Proposal Networks (RPN) are applied either off-the-shelf [32] or after finetuning [37] for instance search.
+Regional descriptors significantly increase the performance when they are indexed independently [40, 15] but this comes at a prohibited memory and computational cost for large scale scenarios.
+Region Proposal Networks (RPN) are applied either off-the-shelf [42] or after fine-tuning [48] for instance search.
 The RPNs reduce the number of regions per image only to the order of tens.
 Our work focuses on aggregating regional representation that keeps the complexity low but we rather detect regions around salient objects and objects that frequently appear in the dataset.
-Jimenez et al. [16] construct saliency maps and perform region detection to construct global image vectors, as we also do.
-However, they employ generic object detectors trained on ImageNet and this makes the method not applicable with fine-tuned networks which provide the best performance.
-The Hessian-affine detector is used on CNN activations to detect repeatable regions [15].
-The major benefit in this work, though, comes from second order pooling and higher dimensional descriptors.